8r14z/coding-interview-prep/README.md

 - Find shortest path from s to x using and shortest path backwards from t to x

 ### 19. Dynamic Programming (long section)
+DP is name of optimization, likes finding minimum or maximum of something
+#### Memorized DP algorithm
 ```
 DP = sub-problems + "reuse" solved sub-problems
 ```
+Complexity = # sub-problems * time/sub-problem

+#### Bottom-up DP algorithm
+Think of recursion tree and build upward.
+Start from basecase to root.